USS Calhoun County: Post World War II

 Leaving Cuba in mid-February for Searsport, Maine, on the Penobscot Bay, LST-519 had to put in at Boston's Charlestown Navy Yard to repair storm damage suffered in a gale off Cape Hatteras.
-She then proceeded to Searsport for her next assignment.
+The ship then proceeded to Searsport for its next assignment.
 At Searsport, a Liberty ship transloaded over 350 tons of obsolete 1,000- and 500-pound aerial bombs into a newly constructed temporary wooden bin on the main deck of the LST-519.
 The aerial bombs, along with 5,280 bazooka anti-tank rounds, were dumped about 150 miles offshore, past the continental shelf, with a minimum depth of 1,000 fathoms.
 At least four such bomb-dumping missions were made before the LST-519 was relieved by three other LSTs.
 Davisville, Rhode Island, was the next port of call.
-A tank deck full of steel pontoon cubes were transported to Norfolk Navy Yard where they were promptly assembled into large pontoon barges as soon as they were unloaded.
+A tank deck full of steel pontoon cubes was transported to Norfolk Navy Yard, where they were promptly assembled into large pontoon barges as soon as they were unloaded.

-On 15 July 1946, the LST-519 was transferred to the Commander, Eastern Sea Frontier for duty as a disposal vessel of defective and obsolete munitions.
-Special equipment and bins were installed to facilitate dumping of ordnance, toxic and nuclear waste at sea.
-After this, LST-519 operated off the Atlantic and Gulf coasts, disposing of ammunition from Naval ammunition depots at Indianhead, MD; Hingham, MA; Yorktown, VA; Charleston, SC; Earle, NJ; Fort Mifflin, PA; New Orleans, LA and Newport, RI.
+On 15 July 1946, the LST-519 was transferred to the Commander, Eastern Sea Frontier, for duty as a disposal vessel of defective and obsolete munitions.
+Special equipment and bins were installed to facilitate dumping of ordnance, toxic, and nuclear waste at sea.
+After this, LST-519 operated off the Atlantic and Gulf coasts, disposing of ammunition from naval ammunition depots at Indian Head, MD; Hingham, MA; Yorktown, VA; Charleston, SC; Earle, NJ; Fort Mifflin, PA; New Orleans, LA; and Newport, RI.

 In accordance with a Secretary of the Navy directive dated 12 May 1955, LST-519 was renamed USS Calhoun County (LST-519) effective 1 July 1955.
-She was the first ship to bear the name, which honors a Calhoun County located in each of eleven states – Alabama, Arkansas, Florida, Georgia, Illinois, Iowa, Michigan, Mississippi, South Carolina, Texas and West Virginia.
+LST-519 was the first ship to bear the name, which honors a Calhoun County located in each of 11 states:Alabama, Arkansas, Florida, Georgia, Illinois, Iowa, Michigan, Mississippi, South Carolina, Texas, and West Virginia.